Challenging Paternity and Maternity Records in Belarus

 Court Representation

-Copies of the Attached Documents to the Defendant
+Copies of Documents for the Defendant

-A Receipt for Payment of the State Duty
+Receipt for Payment of State Duty

 Copy of the Child's Birth Certificate